 - Your loved ones’ medications are missing or seem to be used up faster than they should be.

 - A staff member or other resident won’t let you be alone with your loved one.

-These are warning signs that anyone with an elderly loved one should watch out for, whether they’re in a nursing home, assisted living facility or their own home.
+These are warning signs that anyone with an elderly loved one should watch out for, whether in a nursing home, assisted living facility, or their own home.
 If your loved one has their own checking account and/or credit cards, it may be wise to take steps to be a joint owner so that you can keep an eye on the account activity.